UW-Libraries/vanilla-hyrax/README.md

 # Vanilla Hyrax

 This repository should set up an instance of Hyrax in a Vagrant virtualbox based on centos 7.
-It will build either a development or a fullstack environment.
+It will build either a development or a fullstack (development) environment.

 ## Prerequisites:
  - Vagrant